-I make Hot and Sweet Pot Roast with Top of the Rib simmered with sweet cranberry sauce, hot white horseradish, cinnamon sticks and cloves produce a scrumptious sauce and tender meat.
+I make Hot and Sweet Pot Roast with Top of the Rib simmered with sweet cranberry sauce, hot white horseradish, cinnamon sticks and cloves makes most flavorful and tender pot roast .
 The carrots and onions are permeated with all those yummy flavors.
 Add potatoes, noodles or any grain of your choice.
 You definitely need something extra to soak up all that yummy sauce!
 I always make two Tops of the Rib at once.
 If I’m not serving a crowd, I freeze half of it for another meal.
 Should you have any leftovers, this meat makes terrific sandwiches and can even be spooned into a pre-baked pie crust, covered with mashed potatoes and served as a Beef Pot Pie!
 Enjoy!

 Prep time: 25 minutes